Nicaraguan Revolution: Esquipulas Peace Agreement

 The Esquipulas Peace Agreement was a mid-1980s initiative to settle the military conflicts that had plagued Central America for years, sometimes decades.
 It built upon groundwork laid by the Contadora Group from 1983 to 1985.
 The agreement was named for Esquipulas, Guatemala, where the initial meetings took place.
 US Congress efforts were helped by Capitol Hill lobbyist William C. Chasey.

 In May 1986, summit meeting Esquipulas I took place, attended by the five Central American presidents.
 On 15 February 1987, Costa Rican President Óscar Arias submitted a Peace Plan that evolved from this meeting.
 During 1986 and 1987, the Esquipulas Process was established, in which the Central American heads of state agreed on economic cooperation and a framework for peaceful conflict resolution.
 The Esquipulas II Accord emerged from this and was signed in Guatemala City by the five presidents on 7 August 1987.

 Esquipulas II defined measures to promote national reconciliation, an end to hostilities, democratization, free elections, the termination of all assistance to irregular forces, negotiations on arms controls, and assistance to refugees.
 It laid the ground for international verification procedures and provided a timetable for implementation.

-The Sapoá Accords at March 23, 1988 represented the beginning of a peace process in Nicaragua.
+The Sapoá Accords, held on 23 March 1988, represented the beginning of a peace process in Nicaragua.
 The name of the accords comes from Sapoá, a Nicaraguan town near the border with Costa Rica.
 Sandinismo in 1988 was coming to an end as the Soviet Union began limiting its support.
 This in turn limited Sandinista government options to continue the conflict, forcing them to negotiate for peace.
-The accord was mediated by João Clemente Baena Soares at the time as Secretary General of the Organization of American States and then Archbishop of Managua Miguel Obando y Bravo Since Nicaraguan conflict was a proxy war between the USSR and the US.
-Peace process management relied on then Soviet ambassador Vaino Väljas' mediation depending on recent US-Soviet agreements since US did not have an Ambassador to Nicaragua from July 1, 1987 till May 4, 1988.
+The accord was mediated by João Clemente Baena Soares at the time as Secretary General of the Organization of American States and then Archbishop of Managua Miguel Obando y Bravo Management of the peace process relied on Soviet ambassador Vaino Väljas' mediation (based on recent US-Soviet agreements), since the U.S. did not have an Ambassador to Nicaragua from 1 July 1987 until 4 May 1988.